BlueHephaestus/discord-bot-tools-and-experiments/README.md

 **Arguments:**

-query: A string to search our list of strings with.
+* **query**: A string to search our list of strings with.

-strings: A list of strings to search with our query.
+* **strings**: A list of strings to search with our query.

 **Returns:**

 Does the following process:

 1. Converts query and all strings in list to lowercase,

 2. Substitutes all non-alphanumeric characters for spaces (only in the strings),

 3. Divides query and all strings into list of words by splitting on space

 4. For every string list in our strings list, check how many words match the words in our query and store both the integer "score" of that string, and the index of our original string in a new list, with the format [score, index].

 5. Sort our original list of strings with the primary key as the score, and the secondary key as the original index.

 6. Only add entries which have scores of <= 0, and add the original index when adding an entry.

 So it returns indices for easy refererence, sorted by how closely each indices' associated string matched the query.